 Step 6 – Check references

 Don’t assume that what the CV presents is true.
 Take the time to check references personally.
-Most supervisors don’t want to give someone a bad reference even if they weren’t the best crew person as this may hinder their chances of future success.
-However, if you ask the right questions you should be able to draw out whether there were any interpersonal issues or skills that they were incompetent in.
+Most supervisors don’t want to give someone a lousy reference even if they weren’t the best crew person, which may hinder their chances of future success.
+However, if you ask the right questions, you should draw out whether there were any interpersonal issues or skills that they were incompetent in.

 Step 7 – Prepare your interview questions

-Ensure you include behavioural style interview questions so that you can assess the candidates values and whether they have the right soft skills to be a team player.
+Ensure you include behavioural style interview questions to assess the candidate’s values and whether they have the right soft skills to be a team player.